For Any Cancer Diagnosis

 Yes, Open enrollment for 2014 coverage is over, but you may still have options to get health coverage.
 Some of the options are:

 You can still enroll in a private health plan through the Marketplace if you qualify for a special enrollment period.
-You can qualify for a special enrollment period if you have a qualifying life or an exceptional circumstance that prevented you from enrolling during the open enrollment period.
+You can qualify for a special enrollment period if you have a qualifying life event.
 A qualifying life event could include getting married, divorced, moving to a new area or losing other health coverage, for example.
-An exceptional circumstance includes a serious medical condition or natural disaster that kept you from enrolling and/or a systemic problem with the enrollment process during the open period.
 To learn more about the special enrollment period and what constitutes special circumstances, please visit www.healthcare.gov/sep-list.
 If you think that you qualify for a special enrollment period you can call the Marketplace Call Center at 800-318-2596 and speak with a representative to determine if your circumstances qualify.

 There are no enrollment time restrictions for Medicaid and the Children’s Health Insurance Program (CHIP).
 In all states, Medicaid and CHIP provide health coverage for some individuals, families, and women, the elderly with certain incomes and people with disabilities.
 You need to check the Medicaid eligibility regulations of your state.
 A cancer diagnosis would constitute a disability.
 For more information about eligibility in your state please visit: www.healthcare.gov/do-i-qualify-for-medicaid/.